Written by: Adam Godwin

 Choose the Right Location

-Arguably the most important thing you need from a legal perspective is the NIE (Numero de Identificacion del extranjero).
-This unique tax identification number from the Spanish government is required for all property owners in Spain, whether citizens or foreign nationals.
+The NIE (Número de Identificación de Extranjero) is a unique tax identification number from the Spanish government is required for all property owners in Spain, whether citizens or foreign nationals.
 It’s vital to be in possession of an NIE to carry out any transaction in Spain; this number must appear on all signed documents in Spain.

 You can apply for your NIE through the nearest Spanish consulate or embassy in your home country, or in person once in Spain.
 You do not need a Spanish bank account to buy a property in Spain, but it’s often recommended.